d

 // ...

-It is possible to optimize the solution by handling updating the cache ourselves.
-This is done by defining a suitable update callback for the mutation, which Apollo runs after the mutation:
+It is possible to optimize the solution by updating the cache manually.
+This is done by defining an appropriate update callback for the mutation instead of using the refetchQueries attribute.
+Apollo executes this callback after the mutation completes:

 const PersonForm = ({ setError }) => {